gmemmy/gmemmy/README.md

 - 👯 I’m looking to collaborate on any project written in TS/JS(React, React Native, Node), Golang, Rust and Solidity.
 - 🤔 I’m looking for help with blockchain Engineering materials.
 - 💬 Ask me about anything React Native
-- 📫 You can reach me @ - dev.sucre@gmail.com
+- 📫 You can reach me here - dev.sucre@gmail.com